btesser/style_typescript/README.md

 **[top](#table-of-contents)**

 ### Interfaces
+  - Interfaces should be written for third party libraries only when they are not currently on DefinitelyTyped and the interface is used frequently in the code.
+If possible submit the interface to the definitelyTyped repo and submit a PR.
   - Interfaces should use UpperCamelCase.
   - Interfaces should be prefaced with the capital letter I.
   - Only `public` members should be in an interface, leave out `protected` and `private` members.